 All children need rest and relaxation time during the day.
 Rest time will occur shortly after lunchtime.
 A crib or cot will be provided for your child.
-These are washed and sanitized each week and when soiled on.
+These are washed and sterilized each week and when soiled on.

 All children are required to bring their own supplies for nap time.
-These items include and crib sheet and a blanket for toddlers and preschoolers.
-Infants cannot have a blanket with them in the crib they can have a sleep sack.
+These items include and crib sheet and a blanket.
 PLEASE BE SURE TO LABEL ALL ITEMS WITH YOUR CHILD'S NAME.
 These items must be taken home and washed on a weekly basis (usually on Friday).